Licensing and Certification

 This section of MDH coordinates preparedness activities and assists Minnesota Department of Health staff, local public health agencies, hospitals, health care organizations, tribes and public safety officials in their efforts to plan for respond to and recover from public health emergencies.

-The Integrated Surveyor Training Site (ISTW) includes a wealth of resources and training opportunities including webcasts and archived webinars.
+The Quality, Safety & Education Portal (QSEP) site includes a wealth of resources and training opportunities including webcasts and archived webinars.
 These video broadcasts are utilized to facilitate joint training between the state survey agencies and providers using the technology available via satellite communications.
 The training is updated periodically by CMS.
 Use the search bar to find courses.